CODAIT/spark-tracing/README.md

 `/instrumentation/target/scala-2.11`.

 To use the instrumentation package, the JAR should be placed in the same location on every machine in the Spark cluster.
 Be sure to use the assembly JAR, not the package JAR.
-Then, the following configuration options need to be added to `spark-defaults.conf`.
+Then, make the following changes to `spark-defaults.conf`:
-Some of the options may need to be added with `--conf` directives on the invocation command-line; I'm investigating why this is the case.

-  - `spark.driver.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
-  - `spark.executor.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
+  - Set `spark.driver.extraJavaOptions` and `spark.executor.extraJavaOptions` to `-javaagent:/path/to/instrument-assembly.jar
-  - On YARN, `spark.yarn.am.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
+    -Dinstrument.config=/path/to/instrumentation.conf`.
+If running on YARN, also set `spark.yarn.am.extraJavaOptions` to this same value.

-  - If you want listener events, `spark.extraListeners` = `org.apache.spark.SparkFirehoseListener`
+  - If you want listener events (you probably do), also set `spark.extraListeners` to `org.apache.spark.SparkFirehoseListener`.

 Spark jobs should now run with instrumentation applied.
-After running, one or more `.tsv` files should appear in `/tmp/spark-trace` on each machine that ran a Spark component.
+After running, one or more `.tsv` files should appear in the directory specified by the `props.output` configuration option on each machine that ran a Spark component.
 These need to be collected into one directory on the machine where the visualization notebook will be run.

 The output files contain one line per logged event, with a timestamp and short description for each.
 These results may be useful by themselves or when analyzed by various external tools; however, this project also provides a Jupyter notebook for visualizing the